jeffmcfadden/PiWeatherStation/README.md

     # Reboot

     # install the weather_station.conf for nginx
-    # install the unicorn.conf for upstart
+    # install the unicorn.conf for upstart to /etc/init/unicorn.conf
-    # install the crontab
+    # install the crontab via crontab -e

     sudo nginx